-In this guide, I’ll teach you everything you need to know about the Disney Skyliner, so you can navigate your way to and from like a pro before your vacation even comes around!
+In this guide, I’ll teach you everything you need to know about the Disney Skyliner transportation system, so you can navigate your way to and from like a pro before your vacation even comes around!

 What is the Disney Skyliner?